 - Bastian has a Wellness Room that provides students a safe place to take a break in a supervised location.
 While there, students practice the skills learned and shift their mindset to be successful in the classroom.

-- Bastian uses the Second Step social emotional learning curriculum as a basis for each class's morning meeting as well as a Special’s class.
+- Bastian uses the Second Step social emotional learning curriculum as a basis for each class's morning meeting.

 - Bastian uses Panorama data management to identify students in need of additional support.